Rúnar Alex Rúnarsson

-Rúnar Alex Rúnarsson (born 18 February 1995) is an Icelandic professional footballer who plays as a goalkeeper for Süper Lig club Alanyaspor, on loan from Premier League side Arsenal, and the Iceland national team.
-He has also previously played for Dijon, Nordsjælland and KR Reykjavik.
+Rúnar Alex Rúnarsson (born 18 February 1995) is an Icelandic professional footballer who plays as a goalkeeper for Danish Superliga club Copenhagen.
+He has also previously played for Dijon, Nordsjælland, KR Reykjavik and Arsenal.

 Family

 Rúnar Alex is the son of Rúnar Kristinsson, a former professional footballer.

 Club career

 Rúnar Alex was player of the season for FC Nordsjælland in the 2017–18 Danish Superliga.

-In June 2018, Rúnar Alex joined Dijon on a four-year agreement.
+In June 2018, Rúnar Alex joined French side Dijon on a four-year agreement.

 Arsenal

 On 21 September 2020, Rúnar Alex signed for Premier League club Arsenal on a four-year deal.
 He chose the number 13 at the club.
-Rúnar Alex made his debut for the club on the 29th October 2020, keeping a clean sheet in a 3–0 UEFA Europa League win over League of Ireland side Dundalk at the Emirates Stadium.
+Rúnar Alex made his debut for the club on 29 October 2020, keeping a clean sheet in a 3–0 UEFA Europa League win over League of Ireland side Dundalk at the Emirates Stadium.

+Arsenal faced Manchester City in the EFL Cup quarter-finals on 22 December.
+With the score at 1–1, Rúnar Alex let Riyad Mahrez's free kick slip through his arms to put Manchester City back in front.
+Arsenal lost the tie 4–1.

 After first choice goalkeeper Bernd Leno was sent off against Wolverhampton Wanderers on 2 February 2021, Rúnar Alex made his Premier League debut as a substitute for Thomas Partey in a 2–1 away defeat.

-OH Leuven